Insprill/dv-mapify/docs/creatingmaps/terrain.md

 ## Terrain Shape & Position

-Due to the way Derail Valley handles maps, your map ***must*** be a perfect square, with the bottom left corner at 0, 0.
+Due to the way Derail Valley handles maps, your map ***must*** be a perfect square, originating from 0, 0 expanding positively on the X and Z axis.

+## Streaming Settings

+You can customize how terrain is streamed in around the player in the "Terrain Streaming" section of the MapInfo asset.

+`Terrain Loading Ring Size` is the amount of terrain assets to load around the player.
+The value of this highly depends on the size of your terrain assets.
+The smaller each terrain piece, the larger this should be.